happypeter/happypeter.github.com/_posts/2010-1-17-how-to-learn-english.md

 ## About  Grammar
 I am never interested in learning grammar, it is not because I do not want to write sentences formally and rightly, but rather that it is tooo difficult to learn.
-Grammar is, as they, you learn one rule and 1000 exceptions will come with it.
-I tried , but failed terribly.
+Grammar is like this, you learn one rule and 1000 exceptions will come with it.
+I tried to learn , but failed terribly.

 Too much concern on grammar makes learning so boring and using English so painful.

-The middle school exams hold a high priority for grammar, that is why I hated the exams with all my passion.
-But you know what?
-I ended up being a not-so-bad grammar guy in my class, I should insist I never tried to learn, I just got there by reading enough right sentences, I read lots of books.
-I do not want to be egoistic and do show-off, I just want to conclude from my own pain and experience:
+I do not want
+to be egoistic and do show-off, I just want to conclude from my own pain and experience: